 Scandinavian-Style Cured Salmon “Gravlax”

-A Special Note:
+A Special Note

 Scandinavian style cured salmon

 The gravad lax method requires a simple assortment of spices and herbs and a filleted salmon.
-Once prepared, the seasoned raw fish was placed in a hole in the ground, covered with bark and buried, often on the beach, in sand just above the high tide level.
+Once prepared, the seasoned raw fish was placed in a hole in the ground, covered with bark, and buried, often on the beach, in sand just above the high tide level.
 This resulted in a flavorful cured salmon more similar to fermented herring than to what gravlax has come to mean today.

 Scandinavian style cured salmon

 But over time, the gravad lax method technique evolved into a more traditional gravlax-making method, with the introduction of salt and dill, among other things.
 This led to the development of the much milder cured salmon dish we are familiar with today.
 In my recipe, after 72 hours of curing, the gravlax is safe for consumption.
-Considered an iconic Scandinavian recipe, this curing method isn’t reserved solely for salmon and is used to cure everything from trout in Norway to shark in Iceland.
+Considered an iconic Scandinavian recipe, this curing method isn’t reserved solely for salmon and is used to cure everything from trout in Norway to sharks in Iceland.

 Scandinavian style cured salmon